Twitter announced a new functionnality : the « Hovercards ».

 2 – There’s nothing about companies.
 Today, Google really focus on personal users, not on company.
 Not a single word to explain how the privacy of the datas of company that may use Google cloud application will be managed.

-In my first post about project management key success factors, I’ve wrote about why a good start is mandatory.
+In my first post about project management key success factors, I’ve written about why a good start is mandatory.

 During the mission, a fault in the electrical system produced an explosion which caused a loss of electrical power and failure of both oxygen tanks.
 This was a major failure that made the life of astronauts at risks.

-Thanks to a very good teamwork reaction, enginneers finally found a solution to make the module back on earth with no damage for the men inside it.
+Thanks to a very good teamwork reaction, engineers finally found a solution to make the module back on earth with no damage to the men inside it.

 Why was it possible to achieve it :

 All the people in the team are committed to succeeding, and each member is fully involved to make as much as possible to succeed.